 Before you even begin strategizing, you need to ensure that what you do aligns with the Scrum values, namely:

 Doing Scrum subversively will certainly take considerable courage, focus and commitment on your part.
-Be aware you will be challenged to respect the existing organizational culture and norms, and they may push back on your efforts.
+Be aware you will be challenged to respect the existing organizational culture and norms, and your organization may push back on your efforts.

-You also need to acknowledge that the very act of being subversive means you are not being completely open and transparent that you are practicing Scrum to the extent possible.
+You also need to acknowledge that the very act of being subversive means you are not being completely open or transparent that you are trying to practice Scrum.

 Or you could tell your workmates, “I’ve had this terrific training in Scrum and could we try a few of the techniques to see how they work?”
 Then introduce something as simple as time-boxing or holding retrospectives with your colleagues.